JohnMurray/busan/decisions/002-address-format-and-resolution.md

 the parent to have a resolved address to the child.

-In a path-based representation, it's possible to traverse the hierarchy of actors, starting at the root actor.
+In a path-based representation, it's possible to traverse the hierarchy of actors, starting at the current actor, working up to the root actor, and finally back down to the actor being resolved.
+This traversal can be coordinated by the actor attempting the resolution, requesting the address for each node by asking the previous node.

 This has some advantages such as not requiring a centralized registry, but also does not make any assumptions about how an actor is scheduled (initially or later).
 However, some significant drawbacks exist:
   + Resolution becomes an inherently asynchronous operation (as all actor communication is).
-  + The cost of performing a resolution is relative to an actors position in the tree.
+  + The cost of performing a resolution is relative to an actors position in the tree (both the position of the actor being resolved _and_ the position of the actor performing the resolution).

 ### Executor Based Identification